GoogleCloudPlatform/click-to-deploy/k8s/elastic-gke-logging/README.md

 KIBANA_URL=$PROXY_BASE_URL/namespaces/$NAMESPACE/services/$APP_INSTANCE_NAME-kibana-svc:http
 ```

-In both cases, you can navigate in your browser to the URL pointed by `KIBANA_URL`:
+In both cases, the environment variable `KIBANA_URL` points to your Kibana
+URL.
+To see the URL, run:

 ```shell
 echo $KIBANA_URL